 Starting at age 20, the AHA recommends a blood pressure screening at your regular healthcare visit or once every 2 years, if your blood pressure is less than 120/80 mm Hg.

-People who have high blood pressure are pre-hypertension are recommended to check their blood pressure at least three times a week, Bauman said.
+People who have high blood pressure are encouraged to check their blood pressure at least three times a week, Bauman said.

 People can check their blood pressure themselves.
 In fact, monitoring blood pressure at home may be better than doing so at the doctor's office, partly because people are especially susceptible to a spike in their blood pressure when they visit a doctor, a situation known as white coat hypertension.
 [Related: Heart Rate Monitors: How They Work]